AbishekAnand11/NodeJsMongodB/README.md

 9. Navigate to http://localhost:3000 (http://192.168.99.100:3000 if using Docker Toolbox) in your browser to view the site.
 This assumes that's the IP assigned to VirtualBox - change if needed.

 10. Run `docker-compose down` to stop the containers and remove them.

-## To run the app with Node.js and MongoDB (without Docker):

-1. Install and start MongoDB (https://docs.mongodb.com/manual/administration/install-community/).

-2. Install the LTS version of Node.js (http://nodejs.org).

-3. Open `config/config.development.json` and adjust the host name to your MongoDB server name (`localhost` normally works if you're running locally).

-4. Run `npm install`.

-5. Run `node dbSeeder.js` to get the sample data loaded into MongoDB.
-Exit the command prompt.

-6. Run `npm start` to start the server.

-7. Navigate to http://localhost:3000 in your browser.